 Q3 - Can the lifts be taken apart easily, and how heavy are they?

-A3 - The lifts are easily separated into 5 components, plus 4 M12 nuts, bolts and washers, and 2 plastic guide posts.
-The heaviest components are the ramps, which presently weigh approximately 80kg (176lb) each for the Classic, and 100kg (220lb) each for the Modern.
-The total weights of all the components of the Classic and Modern lifts are approximately 210kg (462lb) and 260kg (572lb), respectively.
+A3 - The lifts are easily separated into 5 components, plus 2 plastic guide posts.
+The heaviest components are the ramps, which presently weigh approximately 80kg (176lb) each for the Classic, and 100kg (220lb) each for the Modern and 120kg (264lb) each for the Heavy.
+The total weights of all the components of the Classic, Modern and Heavy lifts are approximately 210kg (462lb), 260kg (572lb), and 300kg (660lb), respectively.

 Q4 - When the lifts are assembled and adjusted to the required track, do the pivoted supports have to be fixed to the floor?